tylertitsworth/5th-age-srd/Classes/Barbarian.md

 Whenever one of your Slayer attacks drops a non-mook enemy to 0 hp, you gain 20 temporary hit points.

+### Spirit Guardian

+You’ve bonded with a spirit animal that watches over you and protects you.
+It’s a privilege that is awarded only to the most honorable warriors of your tribe.

+You gain 4 skill points in skills that represent the spiritual connection to your spirit guide.
+You can use it on skill checks to perceive supernatural dangers.

+You also gain the two special abilities below.
+Once per day, you can activate one of these abilities as a quick action.

+- Infuse your body with the power of your spirit.
+Choose the beast aspect from the druid’s shifter talent that is closest to your spirit animal, and gain its initiate benefit until the end of the battle.
+- Spend a recovery without healing as a quick action to manifest your spirit.
+Until the end of the battle, your spirit companion joins the battle as your ally.
+Create an Animal Companion as per the ranger talent.
+As a spirit creature, your companion gains resist physical damage 16+.

+#### Adventurer Feat

+If you are raging while your spirit companion is manifested, it can make one attack with the benefit of raging that battle.

+#### Champion Feat

+You can use both the infuse and the manifest ability once per day each.

+#### Epic Feat

+Once per battle, you or your manifested spirit companion can reroll a save with a +4 bonus.

 ### Strongheart

 Your recovery dice are d12s instead of d10s.